fassetar/flavorstrap/README.md

 This will print out all the steps for each modified css, for example the purged version and etc.

+#Multiple Flavor in a single project!
+You can use this project to group all your style development, having just a single grunt project with seperate flavor folders.
+Better documentation coming soon...

 # Workflow